 - Multi-core scores are more relevant for applications that are heavily threaded, meaning they distribute their instructions between multiple cores.

-Geekbench 5 is the latest iteration of the program and provides both single-core and multi-core scores.
-As all Macs now feature two or more cores the multi-core score provides the clearest indicator of the processor performance, this is the figure we provide in blue text at the bottom of each product description.
+Many factors influence how macOS distributes the workload to the cores on your Mac.
+As all modern Macs feature two or more cores, the multi-core score provides the clearest indicator of the processor performance, hence this is the figure we use to compare.

 Do refurbished Macs have lower Geekbench scores?

 No, the benchmark scores for Hoxton Macs refurbished devices will be similar to when new.